Ouroden/TaxBreakReporter/README.md

   - revision info
   - files that have changed with preserved hierarchy

-Usage: reportTaxBreak.sh [revisionNumber]
+Usage: reportTaxBreak.sh <revision>

 Example:
-  reportTaxBreak.sh 979131
+  reportTaxBreak.sh r979131

 Future work:
   - support for multiple commits in one tar
   - help, usage
   - argument and error check
+  - git support

+Use findCommits.sh to find all your commits from this month in nice report.

 Pull request are more then welcome!